 When the edges are randomly added, this method can also be used to generate negative samples.

 \textbf{Subgraph Sampling}.
-This method samples a portion of nodes and edges which form subgraphs and reflect the local connectivity.
-A lot of approaches can be used to induce subgraphs like meta-path guided random walks \cite{yang2021hyper,wang2021curriculum}, and the ego-network sampling \cite{yu2021self,cao2021bipartite,xie2021contrastive,wang2021pre}.
+This method samples a portion of nodes and edges to form subgraphs.
+Many approaches can be used to induce subgraphs like meta-path guided random walks \cite{yang2021hyper,wang2021curriculum}, and the ego-network sampling \cite{yu2021self,cao2021bipartite,xie2021contrastive,wang2021pre}.
 The underlying idea of subgraph sampling is analogous to the idea of edge dropout whereas the subgraph sampling usually operates on local structures.
-Give the sampled node set $\mathbf{\mathcal{Z}}$, this augmentation method can be formulated as:
+Give the sampled node set $\mathbf{\mathcal{Z}}$, this method can be formulated as: